Pranav-Kumar-Singh-038/Fight/README.md

 1. Clone the repository or download the source code as a ZIP file.
 2. Extract the contents of the ZIP file, if necessary.
 3. Open the `index.html` file in a web browser.
+   Also
+* Your can Directly play the game <a href="https://fight-pranavkumarsingh.netlify.app/">here</a>.

 That's it!
 You should now be able to play the Simple Fighting Game on your local machine.